* The Games of the Small States of Europe

 *The European Games

-The European Games are a multisport event for the elite athletes of Europe, that takes place every four years.
+The European Games are a multisport event for the elite athletes of Europe, which takes place every four years.

 The project was initiated at the 2007 General Assembly in Valencia (ESP), where it was agreed to conduct a feasibility study, entrusted to a group of experts led by Zlatko Matesa (CRO).

-After five years, during which the matter was analysed and also discussed with other major stakeholders, at their 2012 General Assembly in Rome the majority of European NOCs voted to go ahead with the European Games, accepting Azerbaijan's bid to host them in Baku in 2015, where some 7'000 athletes are expected.
+After five years, during which the matter was analysed and also discussed with other major stakeholders, at their 2012 General Assembly in Rome the majority of European NOCs voted to go ahead with the European Games, accepting Azerbaijan’s bid to host them in Baku.

 In April 2013 the EOC set up a Coordination Commission for the Baku 2015 European Games led by Spyros Capralos (GRE).

-The sports programme for the Baku 2015 inaugural European Games includes 19 sports.
-For details please see: www.baku2015.com.
+The sports programme for the Baku 2015 inaugural European Games included 20 sports and welcomed some 7’000 athletes.
+For details, please see: www.eurolympic.org.